ericwright/fourball/Fourball.md

 ### Downing
-The most common and effective defensive tactic is to _down_ the ball carrier by touching the ball carrier with both hand below the waist at the same time ("two-below").
+The most common and effective defensive tactic is to _down_ the ball carrier by touching the ball carrier with both hands below the waist at the same time ("two-below").
 It is customary for the defender to call "down" when they do this.
 When the ball carrier is downed, play stops and the player who downed the ball carrier receives the ball at the location where the down occurred.

 The ball carrier may be downed only when they are holding the ball.
 If the player tosses the ball into the air or is otherwise not holding the ball when a player touches them with two hands, the down doesn't count.
 It is common for the ball carrier to avoid a down by tossing the ball when a defender tries to down them.